Official and Unofficial Visits

 Expenses Michigan May Pay For

-Complimentary Admissions -- A prospect may be provided up to three complimentary admissions to a home athletics event on an official visit.
+Complimentary Admissions -- A prospect may be provided up to six complimentary admissions to a home athletics event on an official visit.
 Admissions must be administered through a pass list.
 Michigan may provide up to two additional complimentary admissions for the prospect's parents, should a non-traditional family structure (divorce, separation) exist.

 Definition -- A prospective student-athlete may visit an institution's campus at his or her own expense an unlimited number of times.
 Unofficial visits may begin prior to his or her senior year in high school.